antfu/nuxt-mcp/packages/nuxt-mcp/README.md

 Then the MCP server will be available at `http://localhost:3000/__mcp/sse`.

-> 💡 When using VSCode, Cursor, Windsurf, the module will automatically update the config files for you.
+> 💡 When using VSCode, Cursor, Windsurf, Claude Code, the module will automatically update the config files for you.

 ## Module Hooks